Azure Proxy Integration

 The benefits of using the Azure Integration

-- Cookies are now recognized as “first-party.”
-This means they can live longer in the browser and extend the lifetime of visitor information.
+• Cookies are now recognized as “first-party.”
+This means they can live in the browser even when third-party cookies are blocked and extend the lifetime of visitor information.

-- With the Azure Integration, you can manage an unlimited number of subdomains or paths and provide Fingerprint Pro services to all your customers at any scale while benefiting from all the 1st-party integration improvements.
+• With the Azure Integration, you can manage an unlimited number of subdomains or paths and provide Fingerprint services to all your customers at any scale while benefiting from all the 1st-party integration improvements.

 Prerequisites

-- If you have an existing Front Door distribution that serves the web app's content you can use it to also serve the proxy function.
+• If you have an existing Front Door distribution that serves the web app's content you can use it to also serve the proxy function.
 Otherwise, you will create a new Front Door distribution that is configured to serve the proxy function on a subdomain of your website.
-Both scenerios are covered in Step 5.
+Both scenarios are covered in Step 5.

 Using Front Door to serve the proxy function is optional but recommended to ensure fast API responses for visitors throughout the globe.